Renovation

 Transforming A Property Through Colour

-Cladding and internal walls may last fifty years, fixtures and fittings used every day along with appliances may last ten years before there are obvious signs of wear and tear.
+Cladding and internal walls may last fifty years, while fixtures and fittings used every day, along with appliances, may last ten years before there are obvious signs of wear and tear.

 New homeowners generally look for parts of the home they can change.
-Property renovation projects are an opportunity to replace tired furnishings like flooring, and fittings and also add your style and personality to the property.
-It’s not until you’ve changed something in the home do you really ‘feel’ that it’s truly your home.
+Property renovation projects are an opportunity to replace tired furnishings like flooring and fittings and add your style and personality to the property.
+It’s not until you’ve changed something in the home that you really ‘feel’ that it’s your home.

-While most homeowners don’t want to purchase a complete ‘do up’ i.e. a property in need of a major renovation, they will want to tinker so even the homes that have been renovated to sell, they too may not quite satisfy the new homeowner’s visual requirements.
+While most homeowners don’t want to purchase a complete ‘do up’, i.e. a property in need of a major renovation, they will want to tinker, so even the homes that have been renovated to sell, too, may not entirely satisfy the new homeowner’s visual requirements.

-Adding your own style to any home can be done with colour and while the home is yours, the choice of colour is entirely a decision of your making.
-However, (there’s always a however or a ‘but’) if you want to remain on friendly terms with the neighbours elect a neutral colour for the exterior and if required use a bold trim and you’ll please everyone.
+Adding your style to any home can be done with colour; while the house is yours, the choice of colour is entirely a decision of your own.
+However, (there’s always a however or a ‘but’) if you want to remain on friendly terms with the neighbours, elect a neutral colour for the exterior, and if required, use a bold trim, and you’ll please everyone.

-Neutral colour schemes are preferred today for exteriors and interiors.
-Some homes look austere but it’s the trend of the day however, it won’t be long before bold colour returns like the pastels of the 1950s and 1960s.
+Today, neutral colour schemes are preferred for exteriors and interiors.
+Some homes look austere, but that’s the trend of the day.
+However, it won’t be long before bold colours return, like the pastels of the 1950s and 1960s.

 Shades of Grey